christavanijzendoorn/christavanijzendoorn/README.md

 - :partly_sunny: Out in the field to study sand tranport in the intertidal area
 - :hammer_and_wrench: Working on the release of the Jarkus Analysis Toolbox
-- :notebook: Writing a paper on long term development of the dune foot in the Netherlands
+- :notebook: Writing a paper on long term development of the dune toe in the Netherlands